55 Vegan High Protein Meals (Breakfast, Lunch & Dinner)

 Bonus: easy, tasty and nutritious, full of health benefits

 Who said meat free recipes can’t deliver?
 This meatless (aka vegan) chili proves that you can still enjoy your favourite meals, but in a new, animal friendly way.

 Asian Tofu Salad, High in Protein, Low-carb and Vegan.
 A crunchy and colourful mix of delicious vegan foods that look great and taste even better!

 Bonus: perfect for picnics and BBQs, easy recipe, plenty of veg

-Looking for a healthy vegan pasta salad that you can prep ahead for lunch?
+Looking for a healthy vegan pasta salad that you can prep ahead for a great vegan high protein lunch?
 Try our Mediterranean pasta salad!

 Bonus: coconut milk base, swap flatbreads for brown rice, great way to use up mushrooms

 After something light and tasty for dinner?
 Try our high protein coconut mushroom stew – did we mention it’s vegan too?